 Music for Filmmakers

 Music plays a critical role in making entertainment that has an impact.
-To make finding and licensing songs easy and supporting your vision as a producer or director, SOsync can serve as a music provider or Music Supervisor.
+SOsync can find and license songs quickly to support your vision as a producer or director.

-A music provider is a professional who can search for the type of songs you need for your next film or TV show.
-Basically you tell us what you need, and provide some samples, and we'll find you music to consider.
-If you need more help with items like determining what types of songs would best fit your work, or licensing, we can also serve as a Music Supervisor.
+SOsync can search for the type of songs you need for your next film or TV show.
+Basically you tell us what you need, and provide some samples, and we'll find you music to consider at a fair price.
+If you need more help with items like determining what types of songs would best fit certain scenes or licensing, we can also serve as a Music Supervisor.

 What is a Music Supervisor?